Abstract

 Alongside the state rescaling critique, a second political economic perspective emerged from East Asia.
 Arguing against any notion of a single hegemonic type of global city, a developmental perspective uses the example of East Asian cities to argue for fundamental regional differences in the formation of global cities (Hill and Kim, 2000; Olds and Yeung, 2004).
 In much the same way that the state rescaling perspective revealed global city formation to take on nationally and regionally specific forms, East Asian developmentalism magnifies further the importance of national regulatory controls in producing divergence: New York and Tokyo are two different world city types, we argue; the former is market-centred and bourgeois, the latter is state-centred and political-bureaucratic.
 (Hill and Kim, 2000: 2168)

 Three of the main differences identified by Hill and Kim (2000) in relation to developmental urbanism are also apparent in interstitial cities such as Istanbul: the continued importance of manufacturing; the key role of national governments in shaping urban development; and the embeddedness of even the most globalised cities within their national political economy (see sections ‘Perspective I: Global cities’ and ‘Perspective II: State rescaling’).
-But whereas a developmental perspective emphasises binaries with respect to global city formation (e.g. market-rational versus plan-rational, weak state controls versus strong state controls), Istanbul illustrates how many cities defy either categorisation and instead exhibit strong elements of both (see also Wu, 2015, on China): While many of the post-2002 laws are broadly consistent with what might be termed ‘neoliberal’ reforms (such as increased financialization and marketization, and a focus on competition and entrepreneurship), it’s crucial to recognize that the state, and the central government in particular, has It is difficult to claim that we have a national development policy.
+But whereas a developmental perspective emphasises binaries with respect to global city formation (e.g. market-rational versus plan-rational, weak state controls versus strong state controls), Istanbul illustrates how many cities defy either categorisation and instead exhibit strong elements of both (see also Wu, 2015, on China): While many of the post-2002 laws are broadly consistent with what might be termed ‘neoliberal’ reforms (such as increased financialization and marketization, and a focus on competition and entrepreneurship), it’s crucial to recognize that the state, and the central government in particular, has not been sidelined by these processes.
+(Angell et al., 2014: 650) It is difficult to claim that we have a national development policy.
 You know, in reality, we have never prepared a national plan.
 Of course, we make development plans, but we cannot follow them.
 (Interview, Chamber of City Planners)

 These quotations illustrate that, for all the characteristics of developmentalism that emerged under Erdoğan’s AKP government, the capacity of the state to proceed on this basis only allowed so much to be achieved.
 Furthermore, whereas developmentalism may appear to offer considerable explanatory capacity, the events surrounding the 2019 mayoral elections – with opposition politician İmamoğlu elected to office – highlight the fragility of such an approach.
 Overnight the political alignment between city and state was broken, the consequences of which did not escape Erdoğan when he said two years earlier ‘If we lose Istanbul, we lose Turkey’ (Ingleby, 2019).